 Administered by The Bronx County Historical Society since 1975, the cottage is owned by the New York City Department of Parks & Recreation and is located in Poe Park in Fordham.

-Saturday & Sunday Tour Info: Tours of the cottage, led by representatives from the Bronx County Historical Society, will take place on an ongoing basis throughout both days.
+Sat & Sun Tour Info: Tours will be offered on an ongoing basis throughout both days.

 Image Credit: Bronx County Historical Society